-• Communication skills- to include effective written, oral and visual communication.

-- Critical thinking skills to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information. - Social Responsibility- to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national and global communities. - Personal Responsibility to include the ability to connect choices, actions, and consequences to ethical decision-making.
+- Communication skills- to include effective written, oral and visual communication. - Critical thinking skills to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information. - Empirical and Quantitative skills- to include the manipulation and analysis of numerical data or observable facts resulting in informed conclusions. - Social Responsibility to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national and global communities.